Category: All posts

 We tested three platforms on comparable Azure infrastructure:

 Tiger Cloud delivered dramatically superior performance.
-Across all 40 queries, Tiger Cloud's median query time was 280x faster than TimescaleDB and 1,200x faster than vanilla PostgreSQL.
+Across all 31 queries, Tiger Cloud's median query time was >3.4x faster than TimescaleDB (390ms vs 1.4s) and ~15.0x faster than vanilla PostgreSQL (390ms vs 6s).

-Query times ranged from milliseconds to sub-second on Tiger Cloud, while both PostgreSQL variants required seconds to minutes for the same operations.
+Query times on Tiger Cloud ranged from sub-10ms (for continuous aggregates) to under 1 second for most analytical queries, while TimescaleDB Apache averaged 2.5 seconds and vanilla PostgreSQL averaged 6.6 seconds for the same operations.
 This is because Tiger Cloud is the only platform with complete time-series feature support:

 | Platform | Median Query Time | Hypertables | Compression | Continuous Aggregates | Columnar Storage | Vectorized Execution |